-The phasing of urban realm improvements and infrastructure will be essential to the progression of development, and in the initial stage this will be informed by the initiatives identified in Table 2 - Implementation Actions Timeline, refinements required upon further review, municipal budgeting, and private sector investment.
+The phasing of urban realm improvements and infrastructure will be essential to the progression of development.
+In the initial stages this phasing will be informed by the initiatives identified in Table 1-Implementation Actions Timeline, and the understanding that refinements required upon further review, municipal budgeting, and private sector investment are possible.